In Ha Mood

-"In Ha Mood" is a song by American rapper Ice Spice.
-It was released on January 6, 2023, through 10K Projects.
+"In Ha Mood" ('in her mood') is a song by American rapper Ice Spice.
+Produced by RiotUSA, it was released on January 6, 2023 by 10K Projects and Capitol Records.
+It is the third single from her Like..?
+EP.

 Background and release

 On December 21, 2022, Ice Spice first teased her single on a TikTok video, which amassed views from her fans.
 Four days later, Ice Spice premiered "In Ha Mood" on YouTube and SoundCloud.
 That same day American rapper Chance the Rapper took to his Instagram story to question if the song's lyric: "He a rapper but don't get a chance" was a reference to him.
 Ice Spice later clarified that the lyrics were unrelated to the rapper.

 Composition

-"In Ha Mood" was produced by RiotUSA, Ice Spice's regular producer.
+"In Ha Mood" was produced by RiotUSA, who has produced all previous Ice Spice singles.
 In the song, Ice Spice speaks about a man attempting to persuade her to stay with him, despite her desire to go to parties and enjoy herself.
 She also continues to flaunt her popularity when she steps out of her comfort zone.